cgungaloo/crud_api_CF/README.md

 ## Unit Testing

 To Ensure the quality of each lambda function I introduced unit testing for both positive and negative cases.
-The following is an example of a postive test case for get_all_articles
+The following is an example of a postive test case for get_all_articles in lambdas/tests/test_crud_articles.py

 ```python
 class Test(TestCase):